erickhun/blog/content/posts/why-taiwan.md

 Those small things made me increase my vigilance level.
 I had to stay "alert," and it just made me feel more comfortable to stay at home than outside.
 This **continuous level of alertness** is a **mental overhead** that made things a bit more unpleasant.

-Why Taiwan ended up might be an interesting topic.
-If I took a guess, Taiwan having Chinese roots, however, didn't have to endure all the reforms that happened in China after 1950.
-The Japanese colonization influence might have played its part too.
+Why Taiwan ended up like that could be an interesting topic.
+If I were to make a quick guess, I'd say that after the ROC (Taiwan) government retreated to Taiwan, Taiwanese didn't have to endure the same reforms that happened in China since 1950.
+It followed the democracy path.
+The influence of the Japanese colonization could have played a big role in it culture too.

 [^1]: Taiwan has 13,000 convenience stores, with one for every 1,582 people! ([src](https://nspp.mofa.gov.tw/nsppe/news.php?post=234142)).